DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

-# Earn bonus points for code quality during the Dutch BlockChain Hackathon!
+# Earn bonus points for code quality during the Dutch Blockchain Hackathon!

 When: 10, 11 and 12 February 2017.